zognin/tp/docs/DeveloperGuide.md

 ### Order
 1. Adding an Order
-    1. Prerequisite (should be satisfied for each individual test case):
+    1. Prerequisites (should be satisfied for each individual test case):
        1. Order list does not contain an order with the following details:
           * Client Name: Alex Yeoh
           * Client Phone: 87438807
           * Client Address: Blk 30 Geylang Street 29. #06-40
           * Recipe Name: Chicken Rice
           * Recipe Ingredients: Rice x 200 g, Chicken x 1 whole
-          * Order Price: 4
+          * Order Price: $4.00
           * Order Deadline: 12 December 2021 at 12 pm
           * Order Quantity: 1
+          * Completion status: Uncompleted
-       1. Client bookmark list contains at least one client and suppose the first client in the list has the following details:
+       1. Client bookmark list contains at least one client and the first client in the list has the following details:
           * Client Name: Alex Yeoh
           * Client Phone: 87438807
           * Client Address: Blk 30 Geylang Street 29. #06-40
           * Client Email: alexyeoh@gmail.com
-       1. Recipe bookmark list contains at least one recipe and suppose the first recipe in the list has the following details:
+       1. Recipe bookmark list contains at least one recipe and the first recipe in the list has the following details:
           * Recipe Name: Chicken Rice
           * Recipe Ingredients: Rice x 200 g, Chicken x 1 whole
           * Recipe Price: 4